lucio-cornejo/embed-javascript-output/README.md

 - This implementation works for:
     - Quarto's `format: html` documents.
-    - R Markdown's Xaringan presentations.
+    - R Markdown's Xaringan presentations and `output: html_document`.

 - Such **embedded JavaScript output** looks mostly similar to how it works by default with